-Work of Your Hand has joined forces with Sat and Sherry Lali to start a center in Cambodia called “Clothed in Dignity”.
+Work of Your Hand joined forces with Sat and Sherry Lali in early 2019 to start a center in Cambodia called “Clothed in Dignity”.
 We have trained women to sew, and are providing them with products to make.
-These same women were previously picking garbage from the dump along with other hard labor, but are now on their way to building their own business that can compete in a global market.
-The start-up costs for machinery, infrastructure, and initial wages were started through donated funds.
-Our belief is that without profit being extracted by others, the future looks promising for the factory to sustain itself, competing in a global market and providing fair wages and labor standards.
+These same women were previously picking garbage from the dump along with other hard labor, but are now on their way to building a better future for their families.

-Clothed In Dignity began April 2019 in a rented space in Siem Reap, Cambodia.
-We currently have 8 machines employing 8 girls.
-A Tuk Tuk was purchased and a driver hired to transport the girls from their village.
-To date the girls successfully completed 11,000 gift bags in 60 days, that will be sold in stores this Christmas, with all proceed being returned to them for bonuses and expansion.
+When first learning how to sew, the girls successfully completed 11,000 gift bags in 60 days, that were sold in stores this past Christmas, with all proceed being returned for bonuses and expansion.

 Our future goals: